GeorgiPanaiotov/Fighter-Plane/README.md

 # How to play
 - **Arrow Keys** move the player accordingly (left, right, up and down)
 - **SpaceBar** is used to shoot
+- **B** is used to shoot a bomb that kills every enemy on screen, bombs are limited